Siirry sisältöön

 Musical heritage as a concept might be strongly connected with folk music, but there are also a lot of other vocal and instrumental traditions that can be seen as musical heritage, as well as f.ex. the knowledge on how to build instruments.
 Following the approach of Unesco’s Convention for the Safeguarding of the Intangible Cultural Heritage, any living musical tradition or a related skill that a community or individual feel that is important to pass on to following generations, could be seen as musical heritage.

-During the three-year project several different project actions will be developed and implemented in a total of five work packages:
+During the three-year project several different project actions were developed and implemented in a total of five work packages:

 1. A Massive Open Online Course (MOOC)

 The subject of the course is safeguarding of musical heritage in the north of Finland, Sweden and Norway, including Sápmi.
-Anyone can attend and course material will be open source.
+Anyone can attend and course material is open source.

 2. A digital map of musical communities practicing and transmitting their musical heritage